qcrisw/aioredis-models/README.md

 - [x] Sets
 - [x] Double hash maps

+## Documentation

+Detailed documentation is available at https://aioredis-models.readthedocs.io/.

 ## Usage

 Construction of all data structures requires at least an `aioredis.Redis` instance